 Now, open sourcing won't be easy for SFDC because they have an existing service, security professionals will be concerned over exposing security weaknesses, lawyers will have their usual collywobbles over IP and financial controllers will gasp at writing down a technology asset.

-However Benioff like Maritz (you don't think CloudFoundry doesn't have a grand strategic purpose do you?) is a shrewd player.
-It all boils down to a question of timing but we should be expecting checkmate to Salesforce in the near future.
+However Benioff like Maritz (you don't think CloudFoundry doesn't have a grand strategic purpose do you?) is generally a shrewd player.
+It all boils down to a question of timing and willingness to play the end game but we could be expecting checkmate to Salesforce in the near future.